AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ### Greasy Fork

 [Greasy Fork](https://greasyfork.org/) is a userscript catalog by [Stylish](#userstyles) creators.
-In contrast to the aforementioned userstyles.org, scripts in this catalog undergo moderation, so their credibility is much higher.
+Unlike the above-mentioned userstyles.org, the scripts in this catalog undergo moderation, so their credibility is much higher.

 <a name="openUserJs"></a>